thierr26/thierr26_personal_notes_sphinx_sources/source/git.rst

   git diff --staged

-  git diff --staged -- path/to/file # Show changes for the specified files
+  git diff --staged -- path/to/file # Shows changes for the specified files
                                     # only.

 Show the difference between a particular commit and the working tree with